Learning to traverse convective flows at moderate to high Rayleigh numbers: Conclusion

 We further identified the kinematic and topological strategies that enable flow-assisted navigation.
-The learned policy balances progress and energy expenditure by actively aligning its thrust with favourable local currents.
-Lagrangian analysis shows that the agent intelligently modulates its propulsion to cross repelling LCS barriers and then surf along attracting pathways.
-By mapping this behaviour onto the local Eulerian flow fields via Voronoi tessellation and the $Q$-criterion, we found that the agent preferentially avoids rotation-dominated vortex cores ($Q > 0$) and exploits strain-dominated regions ($Q < 0$).
-Based on these insights, we distilled an interpretable, physics-based heuristic strategy that reproduces the core barrier-crossing logic of the black-box neural network, achieving robust navigability using only instantaneous and locally measurable cues.
-It is important to note that this delicate flow-assisted surfing strategy relies on the low-Stokes-number regime $St \sim \mathcal{O}(10^{-3})$ considered in this study, in which the particle rapidly equilibrates with the local flow.
-For particles with substantial inertia $St \sim \mathcal{O}(1)$, the optimal navigation policy would likely shift towards a different, more ballistic crossing strategy that relies on inertia to cross flows rather than exploiting fine-scale flow structures.
+The learned policy balances progress and energy expenditure by aligning its thrust with favourable local currents.
+Lagrangian analysis suggests that the agent modulates its propulsion to cross repelling LCS barriers and then follow attracting transport pathways.
+By mapping this behaviour onto the local Eulerian flow fields via Voronoi tessellation and the \(Q\)-criterion, we found that the agent preferentially avoids rotation-dominated vortex cores (\(Q>0\)) and exploits strain-dominated regions (\(Q<0\)).
+Based on these insights, we distilled an interpretable, physics-based heuristic strategy that reproduces the main barrier-crossing logic of the learned policy, retaining good navigability using only instantaneous and locally measurable cues.